What is PCIC?

 The Patient Care Intervention Center (PCIC) is a non-profit organization whose mission is to improve healthcare quality and costs for the most vulnerable in our community through data integration and care coordination.

-Our prime focus is on Super-users of hospitals and emergency rooms.
+Our prime focus is on High-Need, High-Cost patients of hospitals and emergency rooms.

 Through a systemic approach, we are improving patient experiences and health outcomes while lowering the cost of providing it.
 By coordinating and analyzing per-capita cost, and other data across multiple systems of care, we can identify care coordination strategies and incorporate best practices that have been successful in other cities.